Pitmaster BBQ Catering in Plain, Washington

 When the Address Changes the Setup

 Around IPEDS_UNITID, the BBQ plan has to account for more than headcount.
-A tight load-in, busy sidewalks, Nearby Parking, OR venue timing can all affect whether the cleanest setup is truck service, Buffet Service, OR staffed service.
+A tight load-in, busy sidewalks, Nearby Parking, OR venue timing can all affect whether the cleanest setup is truck service, Service format staffed service.

 If you are considering outdoor space such as Blackbird Island Park or Wenatchee National Forest, we look at where guests will gather, how far food needs to move, and whether the service line has a clean place to form.